How To Clean & Protect Your Cork Purse

 To trim the extra strings on your bag straps, simply take some scissors and trim the sides of the straps.
 Avoid pulling or tugging on the strings while doing this.

 After you’ve trimmed the strings, take some clear nail polish and coat the sides of the straps in a thin layer of polish.
 This helps protect the straps from wear and tear.

 If you notice the nail polish has worn off over time, you can apply another thin coat.

-If you’ve noticed any areas of your purse that have become lighter with wear and tear, you can apply black shoe polish.
-We recommend applying black shoe polish once in a while to preserve the color of your purse.
-You can use any black shoe polish, but make sure to let it dry for 24 hours afterwards.
-After it’s dry, wipe your bobobark with a clean dry cloth before wearing it again to make sure it’s free of any leftover shoe polish.
+If you’ve noticed any areas of your purse that have become lighter with wear and tear, you can apply our cork coloring cream.
+We recommend applying the recoloring agent once in a while to preserve the color of your purse and to enhance the overall look of the bag.
+For our black convertible handbags, you can also use a black shoe polish, but make sure to let it dry for 24 hours afterwards.
+After it’s dry, wipe your bobobark or bebebark with a clean dry cloth before wearing it again to make sure it’s free of any leftover residue.

 Store Your Purse Upright

 After a long day, it can be tempting to throw your purse by the door and forget about it.
 However, it’s important to always store your bobobark upright with the clamshell clasp closed.
 The good news is that it only takes a second to make sure your bobobark is sitting upright and closed.
 This will help preserve the integrity and shape of your purse over time.